lennyAiko/clenny.tech/src/pages/blog/desire-to-win.md

 ## Conclusion

 This is basically a cheatsheet for you to move from a level 5 performance to a level 12 performance.
+Just by simply applying these basic principles can immensely affect your performance.
+Now this is not a one size fits all, check if it matches your use case before applying them.
+Keep in mind that good things take time, but with time and determination you can always achieve.

+See you on the next one.